Teenage pregnancy: Effects

 According to the United Nations Population Fund (UNFPA), "Pregnancies among girls less than 18 years of age have irreparable consequences.
 It violates the rights of girls, with life-threatening consequences in terms of sexual and reproductive health, and poses high development costs for communities, particularly in perpetuating the cycle of poverty."
-Health consequences include not yet being physically ready for pregnancy and childbirth leading to complications and malnutrition as the majority of adolescents tend to come from lower-income households.
-The risk of maternal death for girls under age 15 in low and middle income countries is higher than for women in their twenties.
-Teenage pregnancy also affects girls' education and income potential as many are forced to drop out of school which ultimately threatens future opportunities and economic prospects.
+Health consequences include not yet being physically ready for pregnancy and childbirth, leading to complications and malnutrition, as the majority of adolescents tend to come from lower-income households.
+The risk of maternal death for girls under age 15 in low and middle-income countries is higher than for women in their twenties.
+Teenage pregnancy also affects girls' education and income potential, as many are forced to drop out of school, which ultimately threatens future opportunities and economic prospects.

 Studies have examined the socioeconomic, medical, and psychological impact of pregnancy and parenthood in teens.
 Life outcomes for teenage mothers and their children vary.
 Other factors, such as poverty or social support, may be more important than the age of the mother at the birth.
 Many solutions to counteract the more negative findings have been proposed.
-Teenage parents who can rely on family and community support, social services and child-care support are more likely to continue their education and get higher paying jobs as they progress with their education.
+Teenage parents who can rely on family and community support, social services, and child-care support are more likely to continue their education and get higher-paying jobs as they progress with their education.

-A holistic approach is required in order to address teenage pregnancy.
-This means not focusing on changing the behaviour of girls but addressing the underlying reasons of adolescent pregnancy such as poverty, gender inequality, social pressures and coercion.
+A holistic approach is required to address teenage pregnancy.
+This means not focusing on changing the behaviour of girls but addressing the underlying reasons of adolescent pregnancy, such as poverty, gender inequality, social pressures, and coercion.
 This approach should include "providing age-appropriate comprehensive sexuality education for all young people, investing in girls' education, preventing child marriage, sexual violence and coercion, building gender-equitable societies by empowering girls and engaging men and boys and ensuring adolescents' access to sexual and reproductive health information as well as services that welcome them and facilitate their choices".

-In the United States one third of high school students reported being sexually active.
+In the United States, one-third of high school students reported being sexually active.
 In 2011–2013, 79% of females reported using birth control.
-Teenage pregnancy puts young women at risk for health issues, economic, social and financial issues.
+Teenage pregnancy puts young women at risk for health issues, as well as economic, social, and financial issues.